 Helpful Information

-access_time5min read
+access_time15min read

-1. Talk about what sportsmanship is
+1. Talk about sport

-And why it matters...
+And what really matters...

 2. Lead by example